jamiec7919/vermeer/docs/quickstart.rst

   Filter support width in pixels.
 4 is a decent starting point.

 Res
   Res is the resolution of the pre-computed importance sampling CDF inversion.
-A value of 61 is reasonable but for extremely high number of iterations it might be worth increasing this.
+A value of 61 is reasonable but for an extremely high number of iterations it might be worth increasing this.

 GaussFilter
 +++++++++